bohendo/blog-content/about.md

 The purpose of this blog is to lay my thoughts & beliefs bare for the world to see in a way that is honest, transparent and useful.

-### Honest
+### Honesty

-Honest communication is, in my opinion, an end all on it's own.
+Honest communication is, in my opinion, an end-goal all on it's own.
 I'm here to fulfil my end of the conversation and, by reading this, you're fulfilling yours.
-Thank you. :relaxed:
+Thank you. :grin:

-### Transparent
+### Transparency

 The content of this blog is managed via git which, like all great blockchains, features an immutable history.